• Skip to main content

 Luckily for the four-member family, the car dealership that imported and sold the mini-van, agreed to pay half the cost.

-The family told the local press that they saved one of the three new keys in a bank safe, just to make sure that it did not happen again.
+The family told the local press that they stored one of the three new keys in a safe s, just to make sure it doesn't happen again.

 In the end, it's not to happen to you… ..